Karunamon/tkwaremmb/content/post/social-justice-censorship.md

 I separate organic consensus vs it's aspartame-like fake version by its method of organization.
 Did you, personally, decide to *take the action* to stop shopping at a bookstore, because what they did **personally offended** you, or did you actually not decide to do anything of the sort, and instead got a link by a friend to a button to click that says "I'm offended by this"?

-{{< figure src="https://farm6.staticflickr.com/5055/5537457305_8758d78ac0_o.png" title="Change button on a PC" caption="Is it really that easy?
-Should it be?" >}}

 **Organic consensus** is what happens when a business annoys the local community.
 Say, an energy company's [hydraulic fracturing operation dumping toxic chemicals into the local water supply](http://www.desmogblog.com/fracking-the-future/).
 The locals, en masse, start hounding the company, the government, anything necessary to get their concern (ya know, toxic things in the water) dealt with.

 **Manufactured consensus** is what happens when somebody posts a petition online, saying in effect "This person is bad, and here's why you should be offended, go get 'em!" - in effect, presenting a threat to a company that doesn't actually exist.

 Another difference is that manufactured consensus generally surrounds issues that don't actually hurt anyone (inasmuch as you can be hurt by words.. sticks and stones and all that), while organic consensus does.
 Organic consensus is responsible for **literally** every instance of forward social progress made in the USA.
-The rights of blacks, women, LGBT's all of those wins were due to *personally involved* people choosing to rise up, organize on their own, and defeat an actual problem that was actually negatively impacting their lives.
+The rights of blacks, women, LGBTs, and so on, all of those wins were due to *personally involved* people choosing to rise up, organize on their own, and defeat an actual problem that was actually negatively impacting their lives.

 Manufactured consensus, however, can count its victories by the number of opponents silenced.